laurateichmiller/etch-a-sketchy/README.md

 # Etch A Sketch

-This is a simple Etch A Sketch created to learn the basics of JavaScript and jQuery.
+This is a simple Etch A Sketch created to practice JavaScript and jQuery.

 This exercise came from The Odin Project's [curriculum](https://www.theodinproject.com/courses/web-development-101/lessons/javascript-and-jquery?ref=lc-pb).